Data-Driven Stochastic Modeling of Schooling Fish: From Collective Dynamics to Individual Fluctuations: Modeling framework

-We now focus on the behavior of the fish relative to the CM.
-In Figs.~\ref{fig:2}(a) and (c), we present color density plots of the PDFs of fish position and velocity in this reference frame.
-Both distributions exhibit a clear rotational symmetry.
-For the position distribution, we compute the radial density $\rho(r)$, shown in Fig.~\ref{fig:2}(b).
-This quantity displays a universal scaling behavior across different school sizes, expressed as $\rho(r) = \rho_0 F(r/R_g)$, where $\rho_0 = N / (\pi R_g^2)$ is the average density for each data set.
-Regarding the velocity PDFs, the distributions along the axes, shown in Fig.~\ref{fig:2}(d), reveal a distinct exponential, non-Gaussian shape, suggesting the possible presence of multiplicative noise.
-Exponentially tailed speed distributions have also been observed in large midge swarms~\cite{Kelley2013}.
-In this context, the impact of multiplicative noise has been analyzed \cite{reynolds2016}.
-Similarly, in the migration of social amoebae, velocity components have been found to follow non-Gaussian distributions~\cite{bodeker_quantitative_2010}, which has led to the adoption of Langevin dynamics models with multiplicative noise as a natural framework to capture such behavior.
+In Supplementary Fig.~SF5 we present color density plots of the PDFs of fish positions and velocities in the CM frame.
+Both distributions display clear rotational symmetry.
+From the position PDF we compute the radial density, $\rho(r)$, shown in Fig.~\ref{fig:2}(b).
+Across different school sizes this quantity displays a universal scaling behavior expressed as $\rho(r) = \rho_0 F(r/R_g)$, where $\rho_0 = N / (\pi R_g^2)$ is the average density for each data set.
+The scaling function $F(z)$ is approximately constant for small $z$ and decays roughly exponentially for large arguments.

+The velocity PDFs along the Cartesian axes, shown in Fig.~\ref{fig:2}(d), exhibit pronounced exponential tails rather than Gaussian ones, suggesting the presence of multiplicative (state-dependent) noise.
+Exponentially-tailed speed distributions have been reported in other collective systems, for example large midge swarms~\cite{kelley2013}.
+In this context, the impact of multiplicative noise has been analyzed previously \cite{reynolds2016}.
+Likewise, studies of migrating social amoebae found non-Gaussian velocity components and modeled them using Langevin dynamics with multiplicative noise~\cite{bodeker_quantitative_2010}, a framework that naturally captures the observed deviations from Gaussianity.